 Green is the optimistic name they give to the rainy season when leaves glisten brighter, roots energize, waves crest and crash in spectacular fury.
 Whether it rains in tidbits or torrents, senses are awakened, refreshed and restored, all at once.
 Imagine visiting a place where a little precip doesn’t ruin plans.
 There’s no bad weather, just bad clothing.

 The pace here is relaxing, easy going, yet efficient.
 Locals have uniquely magnanimous hearts, freely sharing their time, expertise, their bounty.
 They’re not only glad you came, they do all in their power to ensure you are glad you came.
-Say what you will about the desperation of any country’s inhabitants aiming to survive a stubbornly persistent post pandemic year.
+Say what you will about the desperation of any country’s inhabitants aiming to survive a stubbornly persistent pandemic year.
 Here, hospitality is a way of life.
 Costa Ricans are the real deal.

 Back to touring…after a brief city stay, our team headed North to La Fortuna, the land of mineral springs, exceptional outdoor adventures and uniquely organic spa experiences.
 Given it was a 3 hour plus ride, we stopped for lunch enroute at Chayote Lodge, less than an hour from SJO airport.
 Adorned with copious hydrangea bushes, this coffee plantation inspired lodge rises in the cloud forest with 12 ecosmart bungalows and fortunately for us, an exceptional open air restaurant serving delightful local cuisine.
 Perched on a hilltop setting within sight of 3 volcanos plus long range Pacific views, so easy to love this place.